 The Schools Reconciliation Challenge is one way for students to learn about Aboriginal and Torres Strait Islander Australia and contribute positively to Australian society, while meeting the objectives of the K-6 and 7-10 syllabus.
 Every year, we ask students to create artworks and stories inspired by a theme, and to reflect on what reconciliation means to them.
 This year in 2019 we celebrate 10 years of the Schools Reconciliation Challenge and our theme is: Speaking and Listening from the Heart

 All young people in Years 5-9 (or of equivalent age), Indigenous and non-Indigenous, of all abilities, can enter.
 Young people may enter the competition through their school or independently.
 It’s free to enter.

-In 2018, the competition runs from 1 June to 28 September.
-Winners will be announced in October at the Schools Reconciliation Challenge exhibition launch.
-Selected artists and writers will be sponsored to travel to the exhibition launch.
-Selected works will be exhibited in Sydney, Canberra and regional locations across NSW and the ACT over 2017-18.
+In 2019, the competition runs from 30 April to 30 August.
+Winners will be announced in November at the Schools Reconciliation Challenge exhibition launch.
+Selected works will be exhibited in Sydney, Canberra and regional locations across NSW and the ACT over 2018-19.

 Teachers: use the curriculum, activities, ideas and resources in this website to inspire and inform lessons about Aboriginal and Torres Strait Islander issues.
 Use these lessons to assist students to develop artworks or stories which reflect their ideas about reconciliation and the theme Speaking and Listening from the Heart.
 Students: use the information and ideas in this website to inspire you to create an artwork or written piece.
 You will need to get your teacher to help submit your entry.